 - FedRAMP authorized for US government use cases;

-Customers Say
+What Customers Say About ID.me

 ID.me averages 4.45 across the platforms where reviews exist.
 The setup experience gets consistent praise — reviewers describe adjusting product groups, toggling verification gates, and targeting specific user segments (military, healthcare, teachers) as fast and requiring minimal configuration.
 Shopify integration in particular comes up from retail businesses as clean and quick to deploy.
 The reusable wallet is the feature people are most enthusiastic about: returning users don’t re-verify, and several reviewers describe this as meaningfully improving conversion on repeat purchases.
 Support gets positive mentions too — a few reviewers specifically note access to a dedicated contact who proactively surfaces new use cases.

 Two structural issues come up consistently.
-The US and Canada coverage limit is the most common complaint by a clear margin – multiple reviewers say it was the constraint that prevented them rolling out verification internationally.
+The US and Canada coverage limit is the most common complaint by a clear margin — multiple reviewers say it was the constraint that prevented them from rolling out verification internationally.
 The analytics dashboard is the other recurring frustration: teams that want granular outcome data tend to find workarounds because the built-in reporting doesn’t go deep enough.

-#4 Veriff
+Veriff

 4.15 Average Score · (4.0 Capterra | 4.3 G2 | No reviews on TrustRadius)